-The above is supported by assurance activities carried out by the external auditors whose responsibility is to evaluate and provide independent and objective assurance on the organisation's governance and risk management processes including reliability of information, compliance with regulations and procedures; and efficient and effective use of resources.
+The above is supported by assurance activities carried out by the external auditors whose responsibility is to evaluate and provide independent and objective assurance on the financial statements and risk management processes including reliability of information, compliance with regulations and procedures; and efficient and effective use of resources.

 The RCW, which is made up of members of the Management Team and is chaired by the Managing Director, oversees the areas of risk management and internal control of the Group.
 It meets on a quarterly basis to review the risk management activities and internal control issues raised.
 Matters deliberated in the RCW meetings are reported to the ARMC.
-The RCW is supported by the P&CI Team who is tasked to oversee compliance with the Group's Risk Management and Internal Control Systems and drive continuous process improvement.
+The RCW is supported by the P&CI Team who is tasked to oversee compliance with the Group's Risk Management and Internal Control Systems and drive continuous process improvements.

-The P&CI Team is administered as a function within the Corporate Assurance Department led by the Head of Corporate Assurance who in turn is supported by a P&CI Manager, an Internal Audit Manager and a Senior Internal Audit Executive.
-The Head of Corporate Assurance reports functionally to the ARMC and administratively to the Managing Director and the Finance Director for P&CI related matters.
+The P&CI Team, which comprises a P&CI Manager and a P&CI Executive, is a function within the Corporate Assurance Department (CAD) which oversees both internal audit and P&CI matters.
+The Head of CAD reports functionally to the ARMC and administratively to the Managing Director and the Finance Director for P&CI related matters.